junxit/us-congress-bills-116/bill.md

 ## § 11.
 Inspections

 - **(a)** *In general* The Inspector General of the Department of Homeland Security shall—
-  - **(1)** conduct unannounced inspections of ports of entry, border patrol stations, and detention facilities of or administered by CBP or contractors of CBP; and
+  - **(1)** conduct unannounced inspections of ports of entry, border patrol stations, and detention facilities administered by CBP or contractors of CBP; and
-  - **(2)** submit to the Congress reports on the results of the inspections under paragraph (1) and other reports of the Inspector General related to custody operations.
+  - **(2)** submit to Congress, reports on the results of such inspections as well as other reports of the Inspector General related to custody operations.
 - **(b)** *Particular attention* In carrying out subsection (a), the Inspector General of the Department of Homeland Security shall pay particular attention to—
   - **(1)** the degree of compliance by CBP with the requirements of this Act;
   - **(2)** remedial actions taken by CBP; and
-  - **(3)** the health needs of the detainees.
+  - **(3)** the health needs of detainees.
+- **(c)** *Access to facilities* The Commissioner may not deny a Member of Congress entrance to any facility or building used, owned, or operated by CBP.

 ## § 12.
 GAO report

 - **(a)** *In general* The Comptroller General of the United States shall—
   - **(1)** not later than 6 months after the date of enactment of this Act, commence a study on implementation of, and compliance with, this Act; and
-  - **(2)** not later than 1 year after the date of enactment of this Act, submit a report to the Congress on the results of such study.
+  - **(2)** not later than 1 year after the date of enactment of this Act, submit a report to Congress on the results of such study.
-- **(b)** *Issues To be studied* The study required by subsection (a) shall examine the management and oversight by CBP of ports of entry, border patrol stations, and other detention facilities, including the extent to which CBP and the Department of Homeland Security have effective processes in place to comply with this Act.
+- **(b)** *Issues to be studied* The study required by subsection (a) shall examine the management and oversight by CBP of ports of entry, border patrol stations, and other detention facilities, including the extent to which CBP and the Department of Homeland Security have effective processes in place to comply with this Act.
+The study shall also examine the extent to which CBP personnel, in carrying out this Act, make abusive, derisive, profane, or harassing statements or gestures, or engage in any other conduct evidencing hatred or invidious prejudice to or about one person or group on account of race, color, religion, national origin, sex, sexual orientation, age, or disability, including on social media.

 ## § 13.
 Rule of construction

 Nothing in this Act shall be construed to authorize CBP to detain individuals for longer than 72 hours.

+## § 14.
+Definitions

+In this Act:

+- **(1)** *Interpretation services* The term “interpretation services” includes translation services that are performed either in-person or through a telephone or video service.
+- **(2)** *Child* The term “child” has the meaning given the term in section 101(b)(1) of the Immigration and Nationality Act (8 U.S.C.
+1101(b)(1)).
+- **(3)** *U.S. customs and border protection facility* The term “U.S. Customs and Border Protection Facility” includes—
+  - **(A)** U.S. Border Patrol stations;
+  - **(B)** ports of entry;
+  - **(C)** checkpoints;
+  - **(D)** forward operating bases;
+  - **(E)** secondary inspection areas; and
+  - **(F)** short-term custody facilities.
+- **(4)** *Forward operating base* The term “forward operating base” means a permanent facility established by CBP in forward or remote locations, and designated as such by CBP.